Chrysler LeBaron: Third generation coupe/convertible (1987–1995)

-For 1990, the LeBaron's interior was refreshed, featuring an all new dashboard, gauge cluster, door panels, and center console design.
+For 1990, the LeBaron's interior was refreshed, featuring a new dashboard, gauge cluster, door panels and center console design.
 All of the new components were designed to be smoother and more flowing than the comparatively boxy 1987-89 interior style, making it more in tune with the "aero" revolution of the early 1990s.
 The 1992 LeBaron coupes and convertibles could be ordered with a new "sport package", which featured a monochrome appearance including body-colored grille, accent stripe, and decklid logo.
-The package also included 14-inch "lace" style wheelcovers and a black strip below the taillights in place of chrome, with special blacked-out window moldings on coupe models.
+The package also included 14-inch "lace" style wheel covers and a black strip below the taillights in place of chrome, with special blacked-out window moldings on coupe models.